evertonsavio/webpack-micro-frontends/README.md

 ```
 5. In the Host, refactor the entry point to load asynchronously
+> Rename index.js to bootstrap.js and creates a new index.js with import('./bootstrap')
 6. In the Host, import whatever files you need from the remote.